auth0/docs/nodejs-tutorial.md

       });
     });

-check [passport.js profile](http://passportjs.org/guide/profile/) to see what attributes you can use.
+> Check [passport.js profile](http://passportjs.org/guide/profile/) to see what attributes you can use.
+Also, Auth0 normalizes the user profile to simplify integration with multiple identity providers.
+Learn more about it [here](user-profile).

 ###4.
 Setup the callback URL in Auth0